 which gives the frequency estimate $\omega\sim 1.52$ rad.s$^{-1}$ for $\mu_0=\rho_0=1$ since the first zero of $Y_0(x)$ is $3.8317$.
-This frequency estimate is in a reasonable agreement with the finite elements' solution $\omega=1.85$ rad.s$^{-1}$ for the first resonance, which corresponds to the large elastic field enhancement shown in Fig. \ref{3d_cloak_sphere_elastic5}.
+This frequency estimate is in reasonable agreement with the finite elements' solution $\omega=1.85$ rad.s$^{-1}$ for the first resonance, which corresponds to the large elastic field enhancement shown in Fig. \ref{3d_cloak_sphere_elastic5}.
 The frequency estimate for the second resonance is $\omega\sim 2.79$ rad.s$^{-1}$ since the second zero of $Y_0(x)$ is $7.0156$ and this is also in reasonable agreement with the finite element's solution $3.1$ rad.s$^{-1}$, which corresponds to the second peak in Fig. \ref{3d_cloak_sphere_elastic5}.
 The discrepancy between asymptotics and numerics could also be attributed to some unavoidable shift in resonances induced by the absorption within the PML (wherein the elastic parameters have a small imaginary part in order to damp the outgoing waves).
 Indeed, one should note that in Fig. \ref{3d_cloak_sphere_elastic4} and \ref{3d_cloak_sphere_elastic5} that we compute a real valued $L^2$-norm of the complex valued elastic displacement ${\bf u}$ by multiplying its components $u_i$ by their complex conjugates $\bar{u_i}$.
-However, if we now choose to compute the complex valued $L^2$-norm $\Vert {\bf u} \Vert=\sqrt{u_1^2+u_2^2+u_3^2}$ and then take its real part $\Re\Vert {\bf u}\Vert$, then it transpires from Fig. \ref{3d_cloak_sphere_elastic4} and Fig. \ref{3d_cloak_sphere_elastic4appendix} that there is a shift induced in the frequency corresponding to the global minimum of elastic displacement norm within the soft sphere for $\eta$ ranging from $0.001$ to $0.5$.
+However, if we now choose to compute the complex valued quantity ${\cal N}({\bf u})=\int_\Omega\sqrt{u_1^2+u_2^2+u_3^2}$ and then take its real part $\Re({\cal N}({\bf u}))$, then it transpires from Fig. \ref{3d_cloak_sphere_elastic4} and Fig. \ref{3d_cloak_sphere_elastic4appendix} that although the overall patterns of curves are preserved, there is a noticeable shift induced in the frequency corresponding to the global minimum of elastic displacement norm within the soft sphere for $\eta$ ranging from $0.001$ to $0.5$.
 Indeed, this global minimum occurs at $\eta=0.1$ for a frequency around $\omega=3$ rad.s$ ^{-1}$ in Fig. \ref{3d_cloak_sphere_elastic4appendix}, instead of $\eta=0.1$ for a frequency around $\omega=3.5$ rad.s$ ^{-1}$ in Fig. \ref{3d_cloak_sphere_elastic4} for the real valued $L^2$-norm.
-We further note that these local resonances are reminiscent of those unveiled in \cite{greenleaf1,greenleaf2} in the context of almost trapped eigenstates in quantum cloaking and sensors.
+We note again that these local resonances (that were not foreseen in \cite{diatta-guenneauAPL2014} since we considered cloaked voids) are reminiscent of those unveiled in \cite{greenleaf1,greenleaf2} in the context of almost trapped eigenstates in quantum cloaking and sensors.
 This suggests some sensing potential in elastic waves.